Time for another in our What Is...? series.

 In a nutshell, the Generic Attribute Profile is a core definition of Bluetooth functionality that is built upon by other specific profiles and services, and these enable devices to co-operate predictably in particular environments.
 For example, the "Current Time Service" (CTS) defines how the current time should be used.

-Crucially, there is native support for Bluetooth Smart and Smart Ready not only in Android but also Apple iOS and OS X, Blackberry 10, and Microsoft Windows 8 and 10.
-In theory this means developers can concentrate on their application’s use of Bluetooth comms, and common driver support can be assumed for a variety of platforms.
+Crucially, there is native support for Bluetooth Smart and Smart Ready not only in Android but also Apple iOS and OS X, Blackberry 10, and Microsoft Windows 8.
+In theory this means developers can concentrate on their application's use of Bluetooth comms, and common driver support can be assumed for a variety of platforms.

 So, first things first, what exactly is Bluetooth Smart?
 It is the radio communications protocol once known as Bluetooth Low-Energy, and once known as Wibree, before that...